xwmx/nb/docs/index.markdown

         width="450">
 </p>

-`nb` is also a powerful CLI bookmarking system that includes:

-- locally-served, text-centric, distraction-free browsing of rendered bookmarks with cached page content in terminal and GUI web browsers,
+`nb` is also a powerful CLI bookmarking system featuring locally-served, text-centric, distraction-free bookmark browsing in terminal and GUI web browsers.
+Features include:

 - local full-text search of cached page content with regular expression support,
 - convenient filtering and listing,
 - [Internet Archive Wayback Machine](https://archive.org/web/) snapshot lookup for broken links,
 - tagging, pinning, search, and integration with other `nb` features.

-Page information is automatically downloaded, organized, and saved into normal Markdown documents made for humans, so bookmarks are easy to view and edit just like any other note.
+Page information is automatically downloaded, compiled, and saved into normal Markdown documents made for humans, so bookmarks are easy to view and edit just like any other note.